mholling/nswtopo/README.markdown

       - png                   # (default map output is in PNG and multi-layered TIFF format)
       - layered.tif

 Specify which layers to exclude from your map.
 This will prevent downloading of the layers and their inclusion in the final map.
 List each layer individually.
-Use the shortcuts `UTM`, `aerial` and `act-extras` to exclude all UTM grid layers, aerial imagery layers and extra ACT layers, respectively.
+Use the shortcuts `utm`, `aerial`, `relief` and `act-extras` to exclude all UTM grid layers, aerial imagery layers, shaded relief/elevation layers and extra ACT layers, respectively.

     exclude:
       - utm                   # (exclude UTM grid in favour of declination lines)